 At some point in time we all have had to develop some sort of UI for our embedded devices.
 The thing about UI design is, it can take one hell of a time before we can get it right (and it’s a thankless job!
 I have my reasons).

 I for one, hated (note past tense) glcd work.
-I always found reasons to procrastinate or push it off to one my co workers.
+I always found reasons to postpone or push it off to one my co workers.
 Now don’t get me wrong here, I’m referring only to embedded UI design.
 I had two main reasons for this dislike,

-- The roundtrip time involved in flashing the device, and reflashing with updated layout.
+- The roundtrip time involved in flashing the device, and reflashing with the updated layout.
 This time may be significantly long if your code base is large.

 - How ever good a programmer you are (IMHO), GLCD layer almost always looks bad after speed optimizations.

 Now I know I can’t do much about the second point.
-But with some thinking, I figured point one is actually addressable with only a couple of my sundays!
+But with some thinking, I figured point one is actually addressable with only a couple of my Sundays!

 How it works?

 A typical software architecture for GLCD will be as follows (at least that’s how I would have it).
 The app layer gets new data that has to be pushed into the GLCD.
 Then it calls refresh routine to make changes to a backplane.
-The physical layer then process this information into bitmap and then calls a glcdWrite routine to flush the new data into the display RAM.
+The physical layer then processes this information into a bitmap and then calls a glcdWrite routine to flush the new data into the display RAM.

 We will now introduce a small change in code flow that will do the magic.
-Just before the call to glcdWrite, a code maro is used to send the same data to the emulator instead of the actual GLCD.
+Just before the call to glcdWrite, a code macro is used to send the same data to the emulator instead of the actual GLCD.